roots/docs/getting-started/macos/macos-basic-setup.md

 ## Requirements

-Roots Trellis, Bedrock, and Sage development on macOS is supported by several libraries and software packages.
+Roots Trellis, Bedrock, and Sage development on macOS rely on several libraries and software packages.
 This guide will show you how to install and configure each of these recommended packages on your computer.

 - Xcode Command Line Tools
 - Git